PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 Ms. Hardgreaves trembled and stiffened, "I would do it for pleasure."

 Clara giggled, stepping away, "Of course, mum," she rested her hands in her lap, and then bunched the sides of her skirt to effect a small curtsy, "Your lessons were unforgiving, and every day in your care was suffering."
 Taking a small pause, she continued, "But truly, Madam Hardgreaves, the things you taught me over these years was so helpful.
 Nobody's as awful as you are, and it makes dealing with nobles so easy!
-I just thank the Gods that I'm not in one of your lessons and they're so delightful."
+I just thank the Gods that I'm not in one of your lessons and suddenly the most selfish noble becomes delightful."

 The governess burst into laughter, "Hah!
 Indeed child.
 It is good to hear your honesty."
 She cleared her throat, "In turn, I have only heard amazing things about the young Miss Steibelt and her wonderful manners.
 Not that I've ever seen anything to praise."